Xray-App/xray-zephyr-migration/README.md

 - `stopped`: The container was found and has stopped.

-### Windows destination
+### Windows as the Jira destination

-This migration tool supports Jira running on Windows as source and target out of the box.
-The only limitation is for the attachments migration.
+This migration tool supports Jira running on Windows as the source Jira and/or the target Jira.
+The only limitation is that SSH on Windows is needed for migrating attachment files in a multiple Jira migration scenario.

-### Install and configure OpenSSH Server
+#### Install and configure OpenSSH server on Windows

-To have the attachments migrated directly to the target instance you can provide the details of the SSH connection.
-Here are the details of how to configure the OpenSSH server on the target instance.
+To have the attachments migrated directly to the target Jira instance, you can provide the details of an SSH connection.
+Here are the details of how to configure OpenSSH server on a target Windows instance.

 To install OpenSSH server follow the next steps.